 By Colin Roberts

-Consider—if your organization requires a person to schedule every appointment or give them directions to your facility, it costs you money, time, and resources better served elsewhere.
+Think about it—if your organization requires a person to schedule every appointment or to tell a patient to turn left at a second stoplight (and that can add up to several hundred calls per day), it costs you money, time, and resources better served elsewhere.
 What makes self-service so critical is that every time a live person at your organization picks up the phone, that call becomes significantly more expensive than if it was handled with automated technology.

 Thankfully, with today’s technology, even automated processes can be highly personalized—both in message (i.e., specific to the individual patient) and the mode of communication (i.e., the patient’s preferred communication channel: phone call, text, email, etc.).